 At the 9th Annual General Meeting on May 8, 2023, a resolution was passed to revoke the authorization granted to the Management Board at the 5th Annual General Meeting on July 9, 2019, to increase the company's share capital by up to EUR 9,000,000.00 against cash or non-cash contributions, in several tranches if necessary, within five years of entering the relevant amendment to the Articles of Association in the commercial register.
-At the same time, the Management Board was authorized, with the approval of the Supervisory Board, to increase the company's share capital by up to EUR 19,895,000.00 by issuing up to 19,895,000 new no-par value bearer shares against cash or noncash contributions, if necessary in several tranches, within five years of the entry of the amendment to the Articles of Association resolved on May 8, 2023, in the commercial register.
-The new shares may be issued under exclusion of shareholders' subscription rights.
+At the same time, the Management Board was authorized, with the approval of the Supervisory Board, to increase the company's share capital by up to EUR 19,895,000.00 by issuing up to which are restricted to a small number of persons, as well as 19,895,000 new no-par value bearer shares against cash or noncash contributions, if necessary in several tranches, within five years of the entry of the amendment to the Articles of Association resolved on May 8, 2023, in the commercial register.
+The new shares may be issued under exclusion of shareholders' subscription riahts.